unionai-oss/unionml/docs/source/deploying.md

 ## Production Backend Deployment

-`unionml` uses `flytekit` under the hood to execute your training and prediction workflows locally, but you can benefit from the reproducibility and scalability benefits of `unionml` by deploying your workflows to a production-grade `flyte` cluster.
+UnionML uses `flytekit` under the hood to execute your training and prediction workflows locally, but you can benefit from the reproducibility and scalability benefits of UnionML by deploying your workflows to a production-grade `flyte` cluster.

 - {ref}`Deploy to a Flyte Cluster<flyte_cluster>`: Deploy training and prediction services to a Flyte cluster.